 During your trip there, enjoy an easy hike at Skull Rock or at the Oasis of Mara, a staple of Joshua Tree National Park’s history.
 For moderate to more difficult trails to try, visit hiking in Joshua Tree.

 With Big Wheel Tours, adventure seekers can experience the Greater Palm Springs wilderness and backcountry by hike, jeep or bike!
 All guided by highly-trained naturalists that are full of geographical knowledge about the Coachella Valley, tours can vary in size and can be tailored to each groups’ requests.
 Those who prefer to explore by vehicle may book a jeep or van tour of Joshua Tree National Park, as well as book a tour of the San Andreas Fault.
 To get a true sense of sightseeing, bicycle riders are welcome to book a custom Palm Springs bike tour, while hikers may book a Wildlands Preserve Nature Tour or custom hiking tour.

 Truly special and unique to the Coachella Valley are the wild, yet informative outdoor excursions offered exclusively by Desert Adventures.
 Hop aboard the big red Jeep and prepare to experience the winter sun kissed desert in a whole new way!
 From receiving group hiking tours of some of the valley’s most epic landscapes and visiting the historic lands of the Agua Caliente Cahuilla Indians, to exploring Mecca Hills Painted Canyon and the San Andreas Fault, there are tours available for all types of interests.
-Also available through Desert Adventures are Greater Palm Springs sightseeing tours, windmill tours and special event packages.
+Also available through Desert Adventures are Greater Palm Springs sightseeing tours and special event packages.